If you need help accessing our website, call 855-698-9991

 Other factors—such as the widespread availability of fast food and processed foods; being more sedentary at work and at home; and not having enough time to exercise or cook healthy, nutritious meals—have also contributed to higher rates of obesity in the United States in recent decades.

-People with a medical condition that limits physical activity, such as osteoarthritis, an orthopedic injury, or muscular dystrophy, may be more likely to gain weight and have a harder time losing it.
-Certain hormone conditions can also lead to excessive weight gain, including hypothyroidism, in which the thyroid gland does not produce enough thyroid hormone; Cushing's disease, which increases the production of the hormone cortisol; and polycystic ovary syndrome, which can contribute to the body’s resistance to the hormone insulin.
+People with a medical condition that limits physical activity, such as osteoarthritis or an orthopedic injury, may be more likely to gain weight and have a harder time losing it.
+Certain hormone conditions can also lead to excessive weight gain, including hypothyroidism, in which the thyroid gland does not produce enough thyroid hormone; Cushing’s disease, which increases the production of the hormone cortisol; and polycystic ovary syndrome, which can contribute to the body’s resistance to the hormone insulin.

 This is because abdominal fat is thought to break down more easily into fatty acids, which increase the production of LDL, or “bad,” cholesterol, and triglycerides, a type of fat in the blood that contributes to heart disease.
 Abdominal fat can also cause insulin, a hormone that controls blood sugar, to be less effective, which raises the risk of developing diabetes.

 If you receive a diagnosis of obesity, you and your doctor can come up with a weight loss goal and create an action plan for achieving it.
-If your doctor determines that other medical conditions may be contributing to weight gain, he or she can refer you to other NYU Langone specialists who can help.
+If your doctor determines that other medical conditions may be contributing to weight gain, you may be referred to other NYU Langone specialists who can help.

 Learn more about our research and professional education opportunities.